 Red Sixty Seven

-Red Sixty Seven is a collaboration between 67 authors and 67 artists with a single goal: to raise funds to support conservation work aiming to reverse the declines of our most at-risk birds.
-Contributors include Chris Packham, Ann Cleeves, Samuel West, Natalie Bennett, David Lindo, Gill Lewis, Darren Woodhead, Carry Akroyd, Jane Smith and Patrick Barkham.
+Red Sixty Seven was a collaboration between 67 authors and 67 artists with a single goal: to raise funds to support conservation work aiming to reverse the declines of our most at-risk birds.
+Contributors included Chris Packham, Ann Cleeves, Samuel West, Natalie Bennett, David Lindo, Gill Lewis, Darren Woodhead, Carry Akroyd, Jane Smith and Patrick Barkham.

-All of the profits from the sale of this book will be donated to BTO and RSPB to further their work on Red-listed birds.
+To date, nearly £40,000 in profits from the sale of this book have been donated to BTO and RSPB to further their work on Red-listed birds.

 Red Sixty Seven is 67 love letters to our most vulnerable species, each beautifully illustrated by some of the best wildlife artists around, showcasing a range of styles as varied as the birds in these pages.
 Our hope is that the book will bring the Red List to a wider audience whilst raising funds for the charities working to help the birds most at need.